 If you take a right just beyond the Walgreen’s, you will find a Coffee Shop, the ABC Superstore, Quizno’s, Golden China Chinese Food, Lowe’s Grocery Store, Great Clips, Sherwin-Williams Paint Store, a couple of banks, and Lowe’s Home Improvement Store.

-Also in the same area is the local Hardee’s and Ribeye’s Steak House.
+Also in the same area is the local Hardee’s and Ribeye’s Steak House which has one of the nicest salad bars around.

 Continuing on Highway 24 east will take you by the White Oak Elementary School.
 Make certain that you obey the speed limit there.
 The Highway Patrol has little tolerance for speeding in school zones.
 Not far after the school, you will come to a stop light.
 If you turn left there you will be on Taylor Notion Road which takes you back to Highway 58.